First-Year Student FAQ

 How far is New York City?
 Is Poughkeepsie interesting?

 NYC is 75 miles south of Poughkeepsie.
 Trains run every hour, and the ride is under two hours each way, along the Hudson River for the entire trip.
 Round-trip tickets are approximately $30-$40 (off-peak and bulk fares are less expensive).
 Poughkeepsie is the home of Vassar College, Marist College and Dutchess Community College, and the renowned Culinary Institute of America is nearby.
 Within an hour’s drive are the United States Military Academy and Bard College.
 The greater Poughkeepsie area has over 100,000 residents and is situated in the scenic Hudson River Valley, with vast wilderness and outdoor activities like hiking, skiing, hang-gliding and rock-climbing.
 Just north of the city are the historic sites of Franklin Delano Roosevelt’s home and the Vanderbilt and Mills mansions.
 Within a short drive of the campus are four movie theaters (including two drive-ins), countless restaurants and venues for live music, the oldest opera house in the state and other fun and interesting destinations.
 There are plenty of ways to get involved, and volunteer opportunities abound: environmental organizations like the Hudson River Sloop Clearwater, the Spark Media Project, or even the local farmers’ markets on campus.
-There are many options for field work and internships as well.
+There are many options for community-engaged learning and internships as well.
 Students often work for the mayor or DA, art galleries, law firms, the Poughkeepsie Journal, etc.

 What is the weather like on campus?